My goals

 - I spent less time practicing my speaking skills.

-After a few weeks/months of trying this out, I noticed I was starting to understand new words here and there (simply because it’s natural for the most common words in a spoken language to appear most frequently in casual conversation).
+After a few weeks/months of trying this out, I noticed I was starting to understand new words here and there because it’s natural for the most common words in a language to appear most frequently in casual conversation.
 Then I realized that I no longer needed to think about the right conjugation for a word because it somehow just came to mind after lots of reading/listening.

 My intermediate strategy:

-- I started speaking as much as possible using Tandem, Preply,
+- I started speaking as much as possible using Tandem, Preply.

-- I started learning grammar in a structured way.
+- I started learning grammar properly.

 I use Preply at least once a week, where I only focus on practicing my speaking skills.
 I go to a French meetup to practice in person5, and I practice at work with a Francophone friend during breakfast.